tonghuikang/blog/_posts/2025-03-16-separate-decision-logic-from-action-logic.md

 	send_notification(content, users)
 ```

 It makes answering questions like "What content is retrieved?" easier because I don't need to combine multiple functions to get the result.
+I could just call `prepare_content` instead of needing to combine the outputs of `retrieve_content` and `filter_content`.

 One important principle here is that I do not mix decision logic with action logic.
 In the decision logic, there is no action logic.
 In the action logic, there is no decision logic.